 - Research Associate

-Dr. Ness is the co-author a transition curriculum for American Indians that addresses key skill areas to prepare students for higher education and work.
+Dr. Echternacht is the co-author a transition curriculum for American Indians that addresses key skill areas to prepare students for higher education and work.
 The curriculum, published in 2002, is currently being implemented in BIA schools, school districts, and tribal and community colleges throughout the country.
-In addition, Dr. Ness is the co-author of a curriculum (2010) entitled, "The Young American Indian Entrepreneur" designed to prepare high school American Indian students to become small business-entrepreneurs.
-Dr. Ness holds a bachelor's degree in elementary education and special education, a Masters' in Learning Disabilities and Emotional Disturbances, and an Ed.D. in Educational Policy and Administration.
+In addition, Dr. Echternacht is the co-author of a curriculum (2010) entitled, "The Young American Indian Entrepreneur" designed to prepare high school American Indian students to become small business-entrepreneurs.
+Dr. Echternacht holds a bachelor's degree in elementary education and special education, a Masters' in Learning Disabilities and Emotional Disturbances, and an Ed.D. in Educational Policy and Administration.